 Generally, the Board believes that the longer a physician or PA remains out of active clinical practice the greater the deficit in current knowledge and skills at the time of reentry.
 However, the rate at which knowledge and skills diminish is different for each individual and depends on a range of factors, including area of practice, intensity of practice and years of experience prior to ceasing active clinical practice.
 The Board’s general approach to reentry is stated in the rule below.

 Professionals who are considering reentering the practice of medicine are encouraged to evaluate their own circumstances to gain a better understanding of knowledge gaps or other issues that may need to be addressed before a license can be issued.
-The website below was established by the American Association of Pediatrics and others to help physicians do this.
+Here are a few available resources to help clinicians do this.

 WHEN YOU ARE READY TO APPLY FOR LICENSURE